 - Hospitals work with moms with both low and high-risk pregnancies, including gestational diabetes, older moms, and those having two or more babies.

-- Medical technology (and staff that are well-trained in using that technology) are available to assist if the need arises
+- Medical technology (and staff that are well-trained in using that technology) is available to assist if the need arises.

-- Hospitals births are covered by health insurance
+- Hospital births are covered by health insurance.

 Cons of hospital birth

 - Less continuity of care.
 The doctor you see during office visits may not be the one you see during labor and birth.
 The nursing staff rotates shifts, as well, so you may see multiple nurses during your labor.

 Why do women choose a birthing center for natural birth?